jvis2010/jvis2010.github.io/about-jayant.md

 Jayant has 18+ years of work experience in design, development, implementation, testing, training and production support of software systems and applications in the field of CAD/CAE/PLM, financial services and software products.

-Jayant has worked with various technologies, such as, C, C++, .Net, Java, SQL Server, Oracle, MySQL, JSP, MERN stack, Android apps and Python.
+Jayant has worked with various technologies, such as, C, C++, .Net, Java, SQL Server, Oracle, MySQL, JSP, MERN stack, Android apps, Python, AWS and Azure cloud.

 He is a PMI certified Project Management Professional (PMP).
 He is a certified ScrumMaster, AWS Certified Solution Architect and has